rohitsaluja22/StreetOCRCorrect/README.md

 avconv -i 001.mp4 -ss 00:01:27 -t 00:00:5 -codec copy input.mp4 # (Ignore if you want to run on complete video)
 ```

-# Usage for Module1:
+# Usage for Module1 for generating clips via Detection and Tracking:
 ```
-#ffmpeg -i input.mp4 -c copy -metadata:s:v:0 rotate=180 input1.mp4 # use this in case your video is inverted
-python3 extractCropVideosJson.py input.mp4 0# make 0 as 1 if you want to rotate video by 180 degrees
-python3 parse_json_videogen.py --file input.mp4 --rotate_flag 0 > ../Suggestions.txt# make rotate_flag as 1 if you want to rotate video by 180 degrees
+Come back to ExtractClips folder in older (or a new) tab, and move the demo mp4 file from StreetOCRDemo/ to ExtractClips/ cd ExtractClips mv StreetOCRDemo/StreetOCRDemoVideo.mp4 ../ExtractClips/ python3 extractCropVideosJson.py StreetOCRDemoVideo.mp4 1# make last term 0 or omit it if you DO NOT want to rotate video by 180 degrees while reading python3 parse_json_videogen.py --file StreetOCRDemoVideo.mp4 --Rotate180Flag 1 > Suggestions > ../Suggestions.txt# make Rotate180Flag as 0 if you DO NOT want to rotate video by 180 degrees while reading/writing
 ```
 The above steps will store vehicle clips in a new folder "input", you will have to filter the clips where license plates are not readable manually or ignore them while using the Module 2 (given below).
 We are working on improving this part by using confidence scores from our License Plate Recognition Models.